Yellow-eyed penguin: Tourism

 Several mainland habitats have hides and are relatively accessible for those wishing to watch the birds come ashore.
 These include beaches at Oamaru, the Moeraki lighthouse, a number of beaches near Dunedin, and the Catlins.
 In addition, commercial tourist operations on Otago Peninsula also provide hides to view yellow-eyed penguins.
 However, the yellow-eyed penguin cannot be found in zoos because it will not reproduce in captivity.
+Studies have shown however, that human presence in their habitats negatively impacts their foraging and breeding habits.